 Curator of American Painting and Sculpture (until 1960)

 Mark Cole has been curator of American painting and sculpture at the Cleveland Museum of Art since 2006.
 He completed the reinstallation and reinterpretation of these holdings as part of the museum’s extensive renovation and expansion, while simultaneously launching an extensive reframing initiative.
-He hosted the exhibitions Youth and Beauty: Art of the American Twenties and William H. Johnson: American Modern; his forthcoming projects include Edmonia Lewis: Masterworks and Strangely Familiar: American Magic Realist Painting.
+He has presented several exhibitions, including Youth and Beauty: Art of the American Twenties; William H. Johnson: American Modern; and Maine Sublime: Frederic Church’s Twilight in the Wilderness; his forthcoming projects include Stag at Sharkey’s: George Bellows and the Art of Sports and Brand-New & Terrific: Alex Katz in the 1950s.
 Prior to joining the staff in Cleveland, Cole held curatorial positions at the Columbus Museum of Art.

 He has lectured and published on a variety of topics, including Beaux-Arts mural painting, New Deal-era African American artistic production, and commodity sculpture of the 1980s.
 He recently contributed the essay “A Life Cut Short” to the George Bellows retrospective organized by the National Gallery of Art.